All Episodes

 Here's, and I think maybe we'll find some common ground here.

-If we agree there is personal accountability and bad decisions.
+If we agree, there is personal accountability and bad decisions.

-And I think we also all agree that feminist white b are the worst demographic in the country, along with lesbians.
+And I think we also all agree that feminist white are the worst demographic in the country, along with lesbians.

-I'm a let me just clarify.
+Let me just clarify.

 And I mean that.